Khloe & Kourtney Kardashian Dance To ‘Jolene’ By Dolly Parton In Latest Instagram Video

 Khloe and Kourtney Kardashian recently had a sister’s night out and Instagram was along for every minute of it.

+The two moved their legs while shaking their hips as “Jolene” by Dolly Parton played in the background.
+Kourtney is seen recording the dance, as well as another person who is in the background.

-At the time of writing, the video received more than 6 million views from Kourtney’s 81.8 million followers.
+At the time of this writing, the video has received more than 6 million views from Kourtney’s 81.8 million followers.
 The post also received more than 8,000 comments from Kourtney’s fans.

 “Yeeehawww mama,” one follower commented.